-Honors in the Major for students in the College of Motion Picture Arts typically follows a four-semester cycle: a preparatory semester (BFA2 Spring) to get ready for admission into the Honors in the Major program, followed by three semesters (BFA2 Summer, BFA3 Fall, BFA3 Spring) of work on the Honors project.
+Honors in the Major for students in the College of Motion Picture Arts typically follows a four-semester cycle: a preparatory semester (BFA2 Spring) to apply for admission into the Honors in the Major program, form a Thesis Committee, and develop a prospectus, followed by three semesters (BFA2 Summer, BFA3 Fall, BFA3 Spring) of work on the Honors project.

-- Students decide on an Honors topic and select a Thesis Director from the College of Motion Picture Arts faculty.
+- Students decide on an Honors topic and enlist a Thesis Director from the College of Motion Picture Arts faculty.

 - Students enroll in 2 credit hours of FIL4975 Undergraduate Honors Thesis, which may be taken as one of the summer electives.
 This translates into an average of about 10 hours of work per week.

-- Students enroll in 3 credit hours of FIL4975 Undergraduate Honors Thesis, which may be taken as one of the summer electives.
-This translates into an average of about 10 hours of work per week.
+- Students may enroll in 3 or 6 credit hours of FIL4975 Undergraduate Honors Thesis.
+This translates into an average of about 10 or 20 hours of work per week.

 Students work with the College Liaison and their Thesis Director to develop a set of milestones for their Honors work.
 These milestones are designed to help the student make steady progress towards the completion of their project over the course of the year and to make sure that all requirements for the Honors Program are met.